Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Dual-Input Denoising Autoencoder

-Each \ac{RRH} further contains a classifier that operates on the reduced form of the subcode features.
-The network configurations of the \ac{RRH} classifiers each read as [FC(3,10), FC(10,5), Lin(5,2), SM] where SM is a softmax activation layer.
-Furthermore, we implement the quantization layer by a FakeQuantize layer in PyTorch using quantization-aware training \cite{quantization_pytorch}.
-Lastly, the network configuration of the \ac{UE} classifier is given by [FC(2,10), FC(10,5), Lin(5,2), SM].
-We train the \ac{DIDA} in an end-to-end fashion using a loss function $L$ that is composed by the $L_2$ norm and the cross-entropy between the predicted output $\hat{d}$ and the actual decoding outcome $d$:
+The network configuration for the encoders at each \ac{RRH} is [FCL($d$,25), FCL(25,10), FCL(10,3)] and for the decoder [FCL(3,15), FCL(15,40), Lin(40,$d$)], where FCL(x,y) $\equiv$ [Lin(x,y), BN, L-ReLU] and $d$ is the input dimension.
+Furthermore, Lin(x,y) denotes a linear transformation layer, BN a Batch Normalization-layer, L-ReLU a Leaky ReLU activation layer with a slope of $0.01$.
+Each \ac{RRH} further contains a classifier that operates on the compressed form of the subcode features.
+The network configurations of the \ac{RRH} classifiers each read as [FC(5,10), FC(10,15), FC(15, 15), FC(15, 10), Lin(10, 2), SM], where FC(x,y) $\equiv$ [Lin(x,y), BN, ReLU] where ReLU is a ReLU activation layer and SM is a softmax activation layer.
+The classifiers each receive the compressed representation of $\overline{\boldsymbol{s}}^{(i)}$ and the received \ac{SNR} $\gamma^{(i)}$ as input.
+To prevent drifting off of the two "arms" of the network, the local encoders and classifiers are tied together.
+In particular this means, the weights and the biases of the linear layers are updated equally at both \acp{RRH}.
+Furthermore, we implement the quantization layer by a FakeQuantize layer with a MinMaxObserver in PyTorch using quantization-aware training \cite{quantization_pytorch}.
+Lastly, the network configuration of the \ac{UE} classifier is given by [FC(2,20), FC(20,10), FC(10,5), Lin(5,2), SM].
+We train the \ac{DIDA} in an end-to-end fashion using a loss function $L$ that is composed by the $L_2$ norm: